 ---

 The role of luck will always play an important role in any investment outcome, but in my view, when it comes to stocks in your "In" box, they should be ones with strong net cash positions, solid expected future free cash flows, impressive competitively-advantaged business models with strong visibility into future growth (and dividend/income potential, where applicable).
 As in the nature of fat pitch investing, you don't have to swing at every pitch, or concern yourself with companies in the "Too Hard" pile.
 If something has a huge net debt position or doesn't generate sufficient free cash flow to comfortably cover its dividend, put it in the "Too Hard" bucket and move on.
-Treat your "In" box to companies in our newsletter portfolios for consideration.
+Treat your "In" box mostly to companies in the newsletter portfolios for consideration.

 ---

-Your "Too Hard" bucket should nonetheless be enormous!
+Whatever path you take, however, your "Too Hard" bucket should nonetheless be enormous!

 ---